d2l-ai/d2l-en/STYLE_GUIDE.md

     * the equation above/below (Equation numbering is to be consolidated by the Press)
     * the N equations above/below
 * Place punctuations within equations if necessary
-    * e.g., comma and period
+    * e.g. comma and period
-* Assignment sumbol
+* Assignment symbol
     * \leftarrow

 ## Figure